Diagrams can be used to easily include pictures in your \(\LaTeX\)

 a good place to start is this StackExchange question.

-package optionsThe first step is to include the diagrams-latex
+diagrams-latex package optionsThe first step is to include the diagrams-latex package.
+In the

 preamble of your \(\LaTeX\) file, add